sswam/allemande/doc/nsfw/guide_nsfw.md

 ## Learning about the Adult Features

+- For a simple NSFW chat experience, talk with Lori.
+She can direct your messages to many other agents as if by magic!
 - Read the [NSFW Quick Intro](/nsfw/intro)
 - Read this [Guide to Adult Features](/nsfw/guide) if you have time, or to see the lists of characters.
 - In the main NSFW room, AIs have some basic info about the app.
 Talk to Assi, our tech support AI.
 She is the NSFW version of Aidi.